Steinway’s Louis XV: A piano fit for a king

 They are kept there in case they are ever needed to repair an individual piano’s damaged veneer.
 “Steinway’s thought of everything,” noted Paul.

 This 1977 Model M 501-A Louis XV model is an excellent example of a more ornate style more popular in the 1960s and 70s.
-But a vintage Louis XV like this one draws the eye of many customers who enjoy browsing the 28 Damrell Street showroom.
+But a vintage Louis XV like this one drew the eye of many customers who enjoyed browsing our 28 Damrell Street showroom.

 This 1977 Steinway Model M 501-A Louis XV piano has been fully reconditioned in our shop to include new tuning pins, strings, top action and refinished in American walnut.